JasonConger/Splunk.conf26/DEMO.md

-Starter prompt:
+# Starter prompt:

-Model used: Claude Sonnet 5 (High)
+>> Model used: Claude Sonnet 5 (High)

+Here is the exact prompt I used to build a Splunk add-on with `ucc-gen`

 > using the documentation located at https://splunk.github.io/addonfactory-ucc-generator/ create a Splunk add-on for me